ianfnelson/blog.iannelson.uk/content/posts/2014-05-08-star-of-the-week.md

 ---
 As a lowly _sellsword_ amongst the ensemble cast that make up the incestuous York/Leeds IT scene, I am not usually one to be influenced by the promise of titles and honours.

 Time was, long ago, in my first graduate job, that I yearned for a promotion from &#8220;Solution Developer&#8221; to &#8220;Development Specialist&#8221;.
-Now I give little consideration to what I&#8217;m called, and sell my services on the basis of what I can _do_, and the value I can bring to a project and an organisation.
+Now I give little consideration to what I’m called, and sell my services on the basis of what I can _do_, and the value I can bring to a project and an organisation.

 So, imagine my surprise when I recently returned to my desk at a client site to find the certificate below resting on my keyboard.
 It seems my highborn masters had seen fit to dub me (with tongue firmly in cheek, I presume), as their &#8220;Star of the Week&#8221;!